 The judges: Ashleigh Seymour-Rutherford (Chief Executive Colbea), Julie Hayward (Buying Manager Fenwick), Lisa Oldman (Sales Manager Fenwick) and Vicky Parnell (NatWest) read through all the applications.
 The day of the shortlist announcement came and went with no news except an email to tell us the decision was delayed.
 Four days later, I was overjoyed to receive an email advising I had been shortlisted.

 The next and final stage was to give a 5-7 minute presentation to the judges after which they would question me further on my business plan and proposition.
 This stage really tested me.
 It took me so much further away from my comfort zone than anything I’d done before.
 Luckily I had support from members of my networking group, Pop Connect Colchester, who kindly listened to my first attempt and gave me invaluable feedback and ideas to improve.

 On 21 September 2018, I arrived early to Colbea’s office but was too nervous so drove around Colchester for a while to calm my nerves.
 My presentation slot did not start well with IT problems.
 Strangely, I think it helped me.
 Whilst I was waiting for the laptop to get up to speed, I chatted with the judges which gave me some breathing space.
 My presentation and ability to answer questions must have done the trick, because, as I said at the top of this blog, come the night of the Colbea’s AGP, I was announced as the first winner!

 Today, I am pleased to advise that I will be working and trading in Fenwick from Thursday 11th – Wednesday 17th April 2019.
 I will be running story-time sessions and mini storytelling workshops.
 Do pop in to meet me.

-Sign up to my newsletter to keep up-to-date with Fenwick news as it happens!
+Sign up to my newsletter below to keep up-to-date with all Josie’s news as it happens!